 On October 1, 2012, Section 1104 of MAP-21 expanded the National Highway System (NHS) to include all existing Principal Arterials (i.e. Functional Classifications 1,2 and 3) to the NHS.

 Per MAP-21, the NHS is composed of approximately 160,000 miles of rural and urban roads nationwide serving major population centers, international border crossings, intermodal transportation facilities, and major travel destinations.
 The NHS includes the following:

 - Principal arterials (including those not previously designated as part of the NHS) and border crossings on those routes.

 - Intermodal connectors -- highways that provide motor vehicle access between the NHS and major intermodal transportation facilities

 - STRAHNET (Strategic Highway Network) -- the network of highways important to U.S. strategic defense

 FHWA q & a's

-Federal Highway Administration questions and answers regarding the NHS following implementation of MAP-21:
+Federal Highway Administration questions and answers regarding the NHS following the implementation of MAP-21:

 NHS ADDITIONS or DELETIONS

 - For further information on how to add or remove a route from the NHS, CLICK HERE.